kipsang01/Developer-s-Journal/README.md

 ## Technologies Used

-The following languages have been used on this project:
+The following technologies have been used on this project:

 - HTML
 - CSS